-Indicator Target/Policy Outcome Relevant Objectives Performance Number of vacant uses and non- employment uses on allocated employment sites Improve occupancy levels and safeguard employment uses within the defined main employment areas 1,3,17 There were 613 units on allocated industrial sites, 117 of these (19%) were vacant, 41 (6%) of these were non-employment uses (Employment Land Study 2014).
+Indicator Target/Policy Outcome deliver enabling development Relevant Objectives Performance Number of vacant uses and non- employment uses on allocated employment sites Improve occupancy levels and safeguard employment uses within the defined main employment areas 1,3,17 There were 613 units on allocated industrial sites, 117 of these (19%) were vacant, 41 (6%) of these were non-employment uses (Employment Land Study 2014).
 This figure will be updated when a new full land use survey is undertaken.
-Amount and percentage of new completed office development in Blackpool Town Centre Promote offices, enterprise and business start-ups in Blackpool Town Centre 1,3,17 No new office development was completed in the Town Centre in 2021/22 Economic activity/employment rates of Blackpool's residents Increase the number of residents in employment or actively looking for work 1,3,17 In Blackpool, between January and December 2021 87,000 people (61.7% of the population) are working age and 62,700 of these (72%) are economically active.
+Amount and percentage of new completed office development in Blackpool Town Centre Promote offices, enterprise and business start-ups in Blackpool Town Centre 1,3,17 No new office development was completed in the Town Centre in 2022/23.
+Economic activity/employment rates of Blackpool's residents Increase the number of residents in employment or actively looking for work 1,3,17 In Blackpool, between January and December 2021 87,000 people (61.7% of the population) are working age and 62,700 of these (72%) are economically active.
 This figure has decreased from 76% (between January and December 2020) and is lower than the North West average (76.5%) and lower than the England Average (78.4%).
 70.7% of the economically active population (which equates to 59,400 people) are in employment.
-Skills, qualifications and GCSE performance of Blackpool's residents Improve local skill base, higher level qualifications and GCSE attainment 1,3,17 In Blackpool 51.1% of pupils achieved GCSE grade 9 - 4 (equivalent to grade A-C or equivalent in Maths and English in the academic year 2021- 2022 compared to 68.8% nationally.
-This compares to 57.5% in 2020/21 and 54.1% in 2019/20
+Skills, qualifications and GCSE performance of Improve local skill base, higher level 1,3,17 In Blackpool 51.4% of pupils achieved GCSE grade 9 - 4 (equivalent to grade A-C or equivalent in Maths and English in the academic year 2021-2022 compared to 69% nationally.

-Indicator Target/Policy Outcome Relevant Objectives Performance Levels of young people not in employment, education or Reduce NEET levels Due to the impact of Covid-19, the 2019/20 academic year saw changes in how GCSE results were awarded.
-Resultantly, the 2019/20 data should not be directly compared to attainment data from previous years for the purposes of measuring changes in student performance.
-For the 2021/22 academic year 4.6% of 16-17 year olds were classified as NEET, an increase of 0.2% from 2020/21.
-This compares to 2.6 in England and 3.1% in the North West. training (NEET) Number of new business starts and associated survival rates Increase the number of and survival rate of start-up businesses in Blackpool In 2021/22 there were 42 business starts assisted, with a cumulative survival rate of 86.7% This compares to 21 business starts assisted in 2020/21 and a cumulative survival rate of 90%.
+Indicator Target/Policy Outcome Relevant Objectives Performance Blackpool's residents qualifications and GCSE attainment This compares to 57.5% in 2020/21 and 54.1% in 2019/20 This is the latest data available.
+Due to the impact of Covid-19, the 2019/20 academic year saw changes in how GCSE results were awarded.
+Resultantly, the 2019/20 data should Levels of young people not in employment, education or training (NEET) Reduce NEET levels not be directly compared to attainment data from previous years for the purposes of measuring changes in student performance.
+For the 2022/23 academic year 7% of 16-17 year olds were classified as NEET, an increase of 2.4% from 2021/22.
+This compares to 2.8% in England and 3.5% in the North West.
+Number of new business starts and associated survival rates Increase the number of and survival rate of start-up businesses in Blackpool In 2022/23 there were 49 business starts assisted, with a cumulative survival rate of 93.75%.
+This compares to 42 business starts assisted in 2021/22 and a cumulative survival rate of 86.7%.